cloudevents/spec/spec.md

     - `subject`: mynewfile.jpg

 ### id

 - Type: `String`
-- Description: Identifies the event, enables de-duplication.
-The format of this string is determined by the producer.
-Each producer MUST generate unique `id` values for its own events, `id` values from different producers might clash.
-Consumers MAY assume that events with identical `id` and `source` values are duplicates, and MAY discard all but one of such duplicate events.
+- Description: Identifies the event for de-duplication.
+  Producers MUST ensure that each distinct event from the same `source` has a unique `id`  If a duplicate event is re-sent due to a network error, it MAY have the same `id`.
+.
+  Consumers MAY assume that Events with identical `source` and `id` are duplicates.
 - Examples:
   - An event counter maintained by the producer
   - A database commit ID
+  - A UUID
 - Constraints:
   - REQUIRED
   - MUST be a non-empty string
-  - The producer MUST provide a different `id` for each distinct event it produces.
-  - If a duplicate of a previous event is re-sent due to a failure, it MAY have the same `id`.

 ### time